Electronic and Telecommunication Engineering MSc

 Entry requirements

-If your first language is not English a minimum score of IELTS 6 or TOEFL 550 (213 computer-based) is normally required.
+If your first language is not English a minimum score of IELTS Academic with overall 6.0 and no less than 5.5 in each band.

-If your first language is not English a minimum score of IELTS 6 or TOEFL 550 (213 computer-based) is normally required.
+If your first language is not English a minimum score of IELTS Academic with overall 6.0 and no less than 5.5 in each band.

 For equivalent entry requirements in your home country, please see the information on our country pages.